bulutcan99/hermes/docs/DEVELOPMENT.md

 ### 4. Initialize Database

-The database schema is automatically initialized via `init.sql`, but you can manually verify:
+The database schema is automatically initialized via `migrations.sql`, but you can manually verify:

 ```bash